mykaarma/daksha/README.md

 * **TEST_RESULT_DB**
   * If you want to use the Postgresql database to save your test reports, create this environment variable and set its value to `postgres`.
   * If you set this value as `postgres`, you need to provide additional environment variables.
+  * If you don't want the database functionality, delete this environment variable or set it to some non null value

 * **PG_DB**
   * Name of the database.
 If this value is not provided, the default name of database will be `postgres`.